redhat-canada/acm-catalog/gitea/README.md

 This is composed of a `Policy` (create the Gitea operator `CatalogSource` and `Subsription`), and an `Application` (create the Gitea `Namespace` and `Gitea` instance).

+This uses the [Gitea Operator](https://github.com/redhat-gpte-devopsautomation/gitea-operator) - great for demos!

 To add the policy and application to your ACM instance in one shot:

 ```